GML Scholars Past and Present

 Alumni Stories

-Brooke Abuya, MSW ‘14
+Brooke Abuya, MSW ‘14 • Nairobi, Kenya

 Passionate about the needs of vulnerable individuals, Brooke works as a caseworker at the Church World Service, Africa conducting refugee prescreens throughout Sub-Saharan Africa.
 As he works, he envisions an app bringing together communities across Kenya to support children in crisis.

-Dhiana “Dyen” Anggraeni, MSW ‘17
+Dhiana “Dyen” Anggraeni, MSW ‘17 • Papua, Indonesia

 Dyen is a highly accomplished and experienced child rights practitioner and advocate working as a Child Protection Officer for UNICEF Indonesia, specifically in communities in Papua, a rural and secluded island of Indonesia.
 Currently, Dyen sees a gap in support between formal government institutions, faith-based services, and more informal grassroots organizations.
 She dreams of a more integrated network of support for vulnerable children connecting all social services across the many islands.

-Shade Atanda, MSW '21
+Shade Atanda, MSW '21 • Sokoto, Nigeria

 Shade Atanda is a missionary, lawyer and Social Worker, currently working in community development projects with Zion World Prayer, Zether Al-Umm Foundation, and Global Hope Network International.
 She is applying a Transformational Community Development Approach where she identifies and coaches community leaders, develops project champions, and helps vision cast with key stakeholders.

-Mukupa and Chad Harrod, MSW '15
+Mukupa and Chad Harrod, MSW '15 • Ndola, Zambia

-Mukupa Musonda Harrod (GML Scholarship Recipient) and her husband, Chad, met during their MSW studies in the Diana R. Garland School of Social work.
+Mukupa Musonda Harrod (GML Alumni Scholar) and her husband, Chad, met during their MSW studies in the Diana R. Garland School of Social work.
 After relocating to Zambia and starting work at a Christian University, the began to notice a chronic population of “street boys” on their commute.
 After meeting the boys willing to talk and finding out more about the persistent challenged facing these young men, Mukupa and Chad are currently exploring how to bring relief to this aching population.

-Belinda Onyango, MSW ‘19
+Belinda Onyango, MSW ‘19 • Nairobi, Kenya

 Belinda is currently the Program Manager for adoptions at Buckner International and is passionate about a “Prepare to Care” training curriculum for families going through the adoption process.
 In her role, she has finalized 42 adoptions with Kenyan families in 2020 and co-authored a user-friendly booklet for Kenyan families interested in adopting.

-Rose Wasike, MSW '15
+Rose Wasike, MSW '15 • Kitale, Kenya

 Rose Wasike worked with vulnerable children and families for over 10 years before traveling to the United States to earn her MSW at Baylor University.
 Upon graduating and returning to Kitale, Rose was able to apply the Family Hope Center Model in many Kenyan communities, a model she developed.
 Currently, the model is implemented across five family centers working in foster, kinship and residential programs.